atlas-bi/website/src/docs/bi-library/development/index.md

 ---
-title: Atlas BI Library Docs » Development
+title: Development | Atlas BI Library Docs
 tags: BI Library
 description: Learn how to start Atlas BI Library locally and make changes to the codebase.
 Settings are kept in json files.
 layout: docs_library.njk